Epistulae Morales ad Lucilium: Content

 The letters all start with the phrase "Seneca Lucilio suo salutem" ("Seneca greets his Lucilius") and end with the word "Vale" ("Farewell").
 In these letters, Seneca gives Lucilius advice on how to become a more devoted Stoic.
 Some of the letters include "On Noise" and "Asthma".
 Others include letters on "the influence of the masses" and "how to deal with one's slaves" (Letter 47).
-Although they deal with Seneca's personal style of Stoic philosophy, they also give us valuable insights into daily life in ancient Rome.
+Although they deal with Seneca's personal style of Stoic philosophy, they also give valuable insights into daily life in ancient Rome.

-There is a general tendency throughout the letters to open proceedings with an observation of a specific (and usually rather minor) incident, which then digresses to a far wider exploration of an issue or principle that is abstracted from it.
-In one letter (letter 7), for instance, Seneca begins by discussing a chance visit to an arena where a gladiatorial combat to the death is being held; Seneca then questions the morality and ethics of such a spectacle, in what is the first record (to our current knowledge) of a pre-Christian writer bringing up such a debate on that particular matter.
+The letters tend to open with an observation of a quotidian incident, which is then abstracted to a far wider exploration of an issue or principle.
+In letter 7, for instance, Seneca reports a chance visit to an arena gladiatorial combat, fought to the death; he then questions the morality and ethics of such a spectacle, in what is the first extant record of a pre-Christian writer expressing moral qualms on the matter.

 Seneca frequently quotes Latin poets, especially Virgil, but also Ovid, Horace, and Lucretius.
 Seneca also quotes Publilius Syrus, such as during the eighth letter, "On the Philosopher's Seclusion".

 Themes

-Seneca's letters are focused on the inner-life, and the joy that comes from wisdom.
+Seneca's letters focus on the inner life and the joy that comes from wisdom.
 He emphasizes the Stoic theme that virtue is the only true good and vice the only true evil.
-He repeatedly refers to the brevity of life and the fleeting nature of time.
+He repeatedly refers to the brevity of life and the fleeting passage of time.